Woman puts words near actors’ mouths

 She’s not so amused by the often uncomfortable working conditions at festivals.

 “Sometimes the technicians have so little space at the back, and I’m really squeezed between the sound and light people.
 Maybe I need a cushion because I’m on a wooden chair that’s not high enough.
 Or it’s far too hot or cold.
-It’s getting better, but festivals can be pretty tough,” say says, appreciative of her elegant private balcony at the Schauspielhaus.
+It’s getting better, but festivals can be pretty tough,” she says, appreciative of her elegant private balcony at the Schauspielhaus.

 While surtitles have come a long way, not everyone finds them important.